If the slave is not multithreaded, this table shows the status

 If no transaction has executed, the column is empty.

 The GTID is preserved until the next transaction is executed.
 If an error occurs, the column value is the GTID of the transaction being executed by the worker when the error occurred.
+The following statement shows whether or not that transaction has been committed:

 The error number and error message of the most recent error that caused the worker thread to stop.
 An error number of 0 and message of the empty string mean “no error”.
 If the